wilsonliaows/docs/workbot-for-teams/workbot-triggers.md

 # Workbot for Teams triggers
 ## Workbot command trigger
-Workbot commands allow you to perform actions in your apps (e.g. creating new ServiceNow tickets, listing Salesforce opportunities) from within Teams.
+Workbot commands allow you to trigger Workbot recipes from Teams.
+These recipes can then perform actions in your apps (e.g. creating new ServiceNow tickets, listing Salesforce opportunities).
+This means you can from perform actions in your apps from within Teams!

 ![Command example](/assets/images/workbot-for-teams/workbot-command-example.png)
 *Sending a 'newissue' command with additional parameters in Teams, then receiving a reply*